Main Content

 I have been fortunate to be a part of the team starting 2018, and we’ve won more than 10 design and UX related awards since 2019.
 I was the UX director or design lead for many of those projects.

-My general approach is putting the user first and applying the principles of Human Centered Design.
+My general approach is putting the user first and applying the principles of human-centered design.
 I find it has a positive impact on the design and usability of the sites I’ve worked on and really resonates with our clients' end users.

 I’ve also been in the UX field for about 10 years at this point and have worked for a variety of businesses from startups to Fortune 50 companies.